chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-transient-flow-around-cylinder/2d-transient-flow-around-cylinder.rst

        set fraction coarsening    = 0.01
    end

-Here, we are using the pressure as the variable for the `kelly error estimator <https://lethe-cfd.github.io/lethe/parameters/cfd/mesh_adaptation_control.html>`_, unlike the previous examples which were using the velocity.
+Here, we are using the pressure as the variable for the `Kelly error estimator <https://lethe-cfd.github.io/lethe/parameters/cfd/mesh_adaptation_control.html>`_, unlike the previous examples which were using the velocity.
+Indeed, we have observed that the refinement has less tendency to follow the vortices as they move through the wake with the pressure as the refinement indicator than if we select the velocity.
 Additionally, the ``fraction refinement`` and ``fraction coarsening`` are set to lower values than the previous examples (i.e., respectively 0.02 and 0.01) to enable a gradual growth of the mesh size.

 Initial and boundary conditions